Department: School of Humanities, Religion, and Social Science

 Start date: July 2021

 The Department of Social Work invites applications for faculty to teach senior social work seminar and serve as liaison to students in the field.
 This position reports to the Faculty Field Director and Program Director of the Social Work Program.
-There are currently two vacancies: North Valley and South Valley campuses.
+There is currently one position for North Valley campuses.

 - The primary responsibility of field faculty is to deliver instruction in the manner determined by the department.
 In addition, faculty responsibilities include: